-The NSF-ISS Program is not intended to be used for proposals that are appropriate for existing funding mechanisms or that continue well-established practices.
+The NSF-CASIS Program is not intended to be used for proposals that are appropriate for existing funding mechanisms or that continue well-established practices.

-Prospective proposers must submit a Feasibility Review Form to the Center for the Advancement of Science in Space (CASIS) by January 10, 2020.
+Prospective proposers must submit a Feasibility Review Form to the Center for the Advancement of Science in Space (CASIS) by January 4, 2021.
 The form will be evaluated for operational feasibility and terrestrial benefit.

 Proposers who have submitted Feasibility Review Forms that pass the initial operational and terrestrial benefit review by CASIS will be invited to submit a full proposal for evaluation by NSF.
-Documentation from the CASIS team confirming approval to submit a proposal after the operation and terrestrial benefit reviews must be provided as a Single Copy Document in FastLane or Grants.gov when the full proposal is submitted.
+Documentation from the CASIS team confirming approval to submit a proposal after the operation and terrestrial benefit reviews must be provided as a Single Copy Document when the full proposal is submitted.

 CASIS strongly encourages submission of the Feasibility Review Form as early as possible.
-Potential PIs or teams should consult with the CASIS Operations team (NSFCASIS@iss-casis.org) for feedback regarding feasibility and compliance with flight requirements and capabilities.
+Potential PIs or teams should consult with the CASIS Operations team (NSFCASIS@issnationallab.org) for feedback regarding feasibility and compliance with flight requirements and capabilities.

-Final Deadline for Submitting the Feasibility Review Form to CASIS: January 10, 2020.
+Final Deadline for Submitting the Feasibility Review Form to CASIS: January 4, 2021.

-To Submit the Feasibility Review Form, please visit: http://issnl.us/nsf2.
+To Submit the Feasibility Review Form, please visit: http://issnl.us/nsf2021.